TheTrveAnthony/no-Green/README.md

-# Who needs a green back ground ???
+# Who needs a green background ???

 Sementic segmentation application with PyTorch and other stuff